 Through our Advent giving opportunities in 2014 and the Readiness Fund, Sheridan has completed the Udoro Church building.
 You can read about the progress here.

 In the fall of 2018, Pastor Godrick Lyimo, the headmaster at Agape, visited Sheridan to share his stories from this secondary school of the ELCT.
 Currently, funds are being raised for a chapel project at Agape Lutheran Junior Seminary through Sheridan Lutheran Church Readiness Fund.

 Secondary education in Tanzania is not free.
 Thus, the students consider it a privilege to attend school.
 We have tremendous opportunities to bless our Christian friends in Tanzania.
-Learn about the Tanzania Orphan Scholarship Project which gives scholarships to 180 orphans at the Lutheran high schools in the Northern Diocese.
-These orphans have lost one or both parents to malaria, AIDS or accidents.
+This scholarship gives 180 students at the high schools in northern Tanzania.